Basil Ruysdael: Film career

-In 1955, Ruysdael played General Andrew Jackson in miniseries Davy Crockett.
+In 1955, Ruysdael played General Andrew Jackson in the Disney miniseries Davy Crockett.
 Ruysdael was cast as Joseph in "The Policeman's Gun", a 1958 episode of Official Detective.
 In his final television role he appeared on Perry Mason as Henry W. Dameron in the 1959 episode, "The Case of Paul Drake's Dilemma".
 His last on-screen role was in The Story of Ruth in 1960.

 Radio career

 Ruysdael narrated the NBC Blue Network series Stones of History which was broadcast in 1934 and 1935.
 He was the announcer on a syndicated programme for Rexall in 1939 before becoming the commercial spokesman for DuPont on Cavalcade of America on the NBC Blue Network in 1940.
 By 1941, he was a pitch-man for Lucky Strike cigarettes, which sponsored several shows including Your Hit Parade, Information Please and The Jack Benny Show.
-He appeared, transcribed, on the latter show from October 1, 1944 to November 28, 1948 and gave his name near the end of the final commercial.
-Ruysdael was also the announcer on a 1944 summer replacement show, Mother and Dad, starring Parker Fennelly on CBS, and The Radio Reader's Digest in 1946 on CBS.
+He appeared, transcribed, on the latter show from October 1, 1944, to November 28, 1948, and gave his name near the end of the final commercial.
+Ruysdael was also the announcer on a 1944 summer replacement show, Mother and Dad, starring Parker Fennelly on CBS, and Radio Reader's Digest in 1946 on CBS.